pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

 .. note::

    Generally speaking, navbar menu items will be **right-aligned**.
-However, the ``navbar-menu-nav.html`` template any anything that comes before it will be **left-aligned**.
+However, the ``navbar-menu-nav.html`` template and anything that comes before it will be **left-aligned**.

 Configure navbar menu item alignment